ItokawaK/MoNaS/README.md

             └- ref.sa # bwa indices for ref.fa

 ```
-In deafault, the reference directory is expexted to locate in the "references/" directory in the script directory.
+In deafault, the reference directory will be searched for the "references/" directory in the script directory.
 In stead,
-you can explicitly assign the root directory of references with the -r, --ref_root option.
+you can explicitly assign the another directory of references with the -r, --ref_root option.

 - sample_list